abpio/abp-commercial-docs/en/startup-templates/application/deployment-docker-compose.md

       - abp-network
 ```

 This is the angular application we deploy on http://localhost:4200 by default using the image that we have built using the `build-images-locally.ps1` script. **It is not running on HTTPS** using the `localhost.pfx` since it is running on **Nginx** and it doesn't accept `pfx` files for SSL.
-You can check [Nginx Configuring HTTPS Servers documentation](http://nginx.org/en/docs/http/configuring_https_servers.html) for more information and apply necessary configurations it to `nginx.conf` file under the `angular` folder.
+You can check [Nginx Configuring HTTPS Servers documentation](http://nginx.org/en/docs/http/configuring_https_servers.html) for more information and apply the necessary configurations to `nginx.conf` file under the `angular` folder.

 > Don't forget to rebuild the `acme/bookstore-angular:latest` image after updating the `nginx.conf` file.

-The bookstore-angular service mounts the `etc/docker/dynamic-env.json` file to change the existing dynamic-env.json file which is copied during image creation, to change the environment variables on deployment time instead of re-creating the docker image after each environmental variable change. **Do not forget to override the `dynamic-env.json` located under the `aspnet-core/etc/docker`** folder.
+The bookstore-angular service mounts the `etc/docker/dynamic-env.json` file to change the existing dynamic-env.json file, which is copied during image creation, to change the environment variables on deployment time instead of re-creating the docker image after each environmental variable change. **Do not forget to override the `dynamic-env.json` located under the `aspnet-core/etc/docker`** folder.

 > If you are not using Docker with WSL, you may have problems with the volume mount permissions.
 You need to grant docker to be able to use the local file system.
 See this [SO answer](https://stackoverflow.com/a/20652410) for more information.